 Changing the variables

-These options serve as examples of the three ways in which speedwork sessios can be made progressively harder and event specific over the course of a training plan:
+These are the three ways in which speedwork sessios can be made progressively harder over the course of a training plan:

 - By extending the length of each rep;

 - By increasing the speed of each rep;